 - Shared Internet Access.
-All users on the LAN or WLAN can access the Internet through the Wireless ADSL2+ Router, using only a single external IP Address.
+All users on the LAN or WLAN can access the Internet through the Wireless Router, using only a single external IP Address.
 The local (invalid) IP Addresses are hidden from external sources.
-This process is called NAT (Network Address Translation). - Built-in ADSL2+ Modem.
-The Wireless ADSL2+ Router has a built-in ADSL2+ modem, supporting all common ADSL2+ connections. - IPoA, PPPoE, PPPoA, Direct Connection Support.
-The Wireless ADSL2+ Router supports all common connection methods.

-- Auto-detection of Internet Connection Method.
-In most situations, the Wireless ADSL2+ Router can test your ADSL2+ and Internet connection to determine the connection method used by your ISP. - Fixed or Dynamic IP Address.
-On the Internet (ADSL port) connection, the Wireless ADSL2+ Router supports both Dynamic IP Address (IP Address is allocated on connection) and Fixed IP Address.
+This process is called NAT (Network Address Translation). - DSL & Cable Modem Support.
+The Wireless Router has a 10/100BaseT Ethernet port for connecting a DSL or Cable Modem.
+All popular DSL and Cable Modems are supported. - PPPoE, PPTP and L2TP Support.
+The Internet (WAN port) connection supports PPPoE (PPP over Ethernet), PPTP (Peer-to-Peer Tunneling Protocol) and L2TP, as well as "Direct Connection" type services. - Fixed or Dynamic IP Address.
+On the Internet (WAN port) connection, the Wireless Router supports both Dynamic IP Address (IP Address is allocated on connection) and Fixed IP Address.